 To mask (or assign NoData values to) contours or any grid-based map outside a boundary, save the boundary polygon to a vector file format such as BLN, SHP, DXF, etc., then use the Grids | Edit | Assign NoData command to assign null values to grid nodes that are outside the polygon.
 See the article How can I create a map inside an irregular boundary? for detailed instructions.

-- Alternatively, you can create a complex polygon that covers the area outside the boundary polygon.
-To do this:
+Option 2: Create a complex polygon that covers the area outside the boundary area.

 - Load the boundary polygon as a base layer (if it is saved in a base map file format, like DXF, SHP or BLN), or add an empty base map layer and draw the boundary polygon over the map.

 - Right click over the Base(vector) layer in the Contents window, and click Start Editing.